TrailsofGold/whitepaper/docs/README.md

-# Bitcoin Pirates
+# Seven Seas

-**Bitcoin Pirates** is a web3 treasure hunt Game-Fi adventure involving Move-to-Earn mechanics.
+**Seven Seas** is a web3 treasure hunt Game-Fi adventure involving Move-to-Earn mechanics.

 Players buy pirates NFTs to build their crew and go hunting for treasures of Pirate Gold tokens (PGLD) located all arround them.